txtx/surfpool/README.md

 ## 💡 Key Features

 ### 🪄 Drop-in replacement for solana-test-validator
-Spin up local networks that mirror mainnet state instantly — no 2 TB snapshots, no heavy setup (yes, even runs on a Raspberry Pi 🍓).
+Spin up local networks that mirror mainnet state instantly — no 2 TB snapshots, no heavy setup (yes, even runs on a Raspberry Pi).
 Surfpool has been battle-tested by hundreds of developers with existing Solana tools — including `solana-cli`, `anchor`, and `Kit` — so you can plug it into your workflow without changing a thing.

 ### 🧩 IDL-to-SQL